xshen796/Proteomics_Workshop_Practical/README.md

-# MQ-DATAMIND Workshop: Proteomics and Mental Health.
-Practical session II
+# Mental Health Platform ECR Workshop 2025: Proteomics and Mental Health.
 -------------------------------------------------------------------------

-This repository contains tutorial and scripts for the DATAMIND-MQ proteomics workshop - practical session II
+The workshop is organised jointly by Mental Health Platform, MQ and DATAMIND.
+This repository contains tutorial and scripts for the workshop.

 ## Course information
 Date: 9 October 2025, 12pm - 5pm;